mittelmark/DGTcl/lib/tdot/tdot.md

 __tdot edge__ *args*

-> Adds code to the graph within regarding edge properties which will affect all subsequently created edges.
+> Adds code to the graph regarding edge properties which will affect all subsequently created edges.

 > ```